atulep/Popular-Movies/README.md

 Next,

-1. Make sure to define "MyMovieDbApiKey" in gradle.properties located in ~/gradle/ folder.
+1. Make sure to define "MyMovieDbApiKey" in gradle.properties located inside of ~/.gradle/ folder.
 2. Assign it a value of your custom API key.
 3. Add this code to build.gradle(Module: app):
 ```